hienqn/hienqn/README.md

 ### Hi there 👋 Welcome to my Github!

 I'm a life-long learning Software Engineer, actively seeking ways to contribute to open source products to boost developer productivity.
 My current interest lies in front-end state management systems as well as other technologies.
-Technologies I'm using day to day: React, Redux, Node.js, Python, Typescript, Webpack.
+Technologies I'm using day to day: GraphQL, React, Redux, Node.js, Python, Typescript, Webpack.

 ### Open Source Projects